 Make sure your car is locked

-You can do this by standing close to the car and pressing the “lock” button twice on your key fob and also ensure the lights have flashed and by doing this your car should be deadlocked.
+To double lock your car, stand close to the car and press the “lock” button twice on your key fob.
+Make sure the lights and/or indicators have flashed.
+Your car should now be deadlocked.
 Even if your car has keyless entry, physically locking the car each time with the key fob ensures it is correctly deadlocked.

 Invest in a Faraday pouch